-Climate change is one of the most serious threats facing the world, including everyone here in Leicester.
+Climate change is one of the most serious threats facing the world.
 We are committed to tackling this issue, and we declared a climate emergency in February 2019.
-We are now working on a new action plan for the city and will soon be asking the public for their input.
+We are now working on a new action plan for the city and want your views on our proposals.

 What is the climate emergency?